salesforce/django-declarative-apis/docs/source/quickstart.rst

 1. :code:`resource_adapter` is a helper function that will look into Django’s config settings and find the endpoint resource adapter to call.
 In our case, :code:`DECLARATIVE_ENDPOINT_RESOURCE_ADAPTER` is set to :code:`EndpointResource`, which is the endpoint resource that will be called.

 2. :code:`EndpointResource` will perform:
     1. Authentication configuration check.
-    2. Performs authentication
+    2. Endpoint binding, which means routing the request to an endpoint definition based on the **HTTP verb** used and the **required parameters** accepted by the endpoint definition.
-    3. Endpoint binding, which means routing the request to an endpoint definition based on the **HTTP verb** used and the **required parameters** accepted by the endpoint definition.
+    3. The endpoint binder then executes the authentication checks defined in the endpoint definition, which are :code:`is_authorized`, :code:`is_permitted`, and :code:`is_valid`.

 3. Once the endpoint binding is successful, the request will be routed to the endpoint definition that can handle it.
 In our case it will be routed to :code:`resources.TodoUpdateDefinition`.